4 Reasons Why Your Brand Needs Multilingual Desktop Publishing

 Knowledge about the software: Every multilingual desktop publishing software has some peculiarities, and one must understand them to use the software efficiently.
 You will need design professionals with experience in using software like Adobe InDesign, Adobe FrameMaker, QuarkExpress, Powerpoint, etc.

 Linguistic skills: You’ll need a translator who can translate the text correctly from source language to target language, plus has a good understanding of the context of the content.

 As you might have guessed, this process will require you to hire people with the right skills and help them gain expertise in your industry.
 On the other hand, partnering with a multilingual desktop publishing service provider will cost you less and save time.
 For instance, Translate By Humans collaborates with designers and translators with relevant experience in your industry to handle such projects.

 4. Wider reach with offline marketing

 All material produced via multilingual desktop publishing is intended to be printed for its target audience.
 This material provides your brand with an excellent medium for offline marketing in the form of – packaging, boards, flyers, booklets, banners, posters, business cards, business stationery, etc.

-While brands actively rely on online marketing in recent times, some brands utilize offline marketing to compliment it.
+While brands actively rely on online marketing in recent times, some brands utilise offline marketing to complement it.
 Offline marketing has a great recall value.
-Say a magazine with your brand’s logo and message on it, will increase your brand’s recall value.
+Say a magazine with your brand’s logo and message on it will increase your brand’s recall value.

 Also, let’s not forget that a considerable part of the world doesn’t have access to the internet or prefers to make purchases offline.
 Only 80% and 30% of people have access to the internet in developed and developing countries, respectively.
 Offline marketing tactics help you reach this section of your audience and convert them into your clients or customers.